Skip to content

 2. For each entered integer, computes and prints its factorial.

-he factorial of a number nn is represented in mathematics as n!n! (this exclamation point denotes the factorial operator).
+The factorial of a number nn is represented in mathematics as n!n! (this exclamation point denotes the factorial operator).

-The factorial of nn is defined as the product of all positive integers less than or equal to nn :
+The factorial of nn is defined as the product of all positive integers less than or equal to nn:

 n!=n×(n1)×(n2)××2×1n!=n×(n1)!\begin{align*} n! &= n \times (n-1) \times (n-2) \times \dots \times 2 \times 1 \\ n! &= n \times (n-1)! \end{align*}

-For example, 5!=5×4!=5×4×3×2×1=1205! = 5 \times 4! = 5 \times 4 \times 3 \times 2 \times 1 = 120 .
-The value of 0!0! is 11 .
+For example, 5!=5×4!=5×4×3×2×1=1205! = 5 \times 4! = 5 \times 4 \times 3 \times 2 \times 1 = 120.
+The value of 0!0! is 11.

 Use a loop to perform the multiplication required to compute the factorial for each number.
+Note that factorials grow very rapidly.
+Inputs larger than 12 will overflow a standard 32-bit integer, and larger than 20 will overflow a 64-bit integer.

 Imagine a unit circle (a circle with a radius of 1) inscribed within a square.
 The setup looks like this:

-The area AA of a circle with radius rr is calculated using the formula A=πr2A = \pi r^2 .
+The area AA of a circle with radius rr is calculated using the formula A=πr2A = \pi r^2.
 For a unit circle, this becomes: A=π(1)2=πA = \pi (1)^2 = \pi

 Since the radius of the circle is 1, the side length of the square that encloses the circle must be 2.
 The area of the square is: 22=42^2 = 4